Myself-Bloons/Secret_Tack/README.md

 </a>

 </h1>
-<h3 align="center">A powerful custom tower mod for Bloons TD 6 that introducess The Secret Tack - a versatile tack shooter with unique ultimate tier 5 upgrades and special 5-5-5 crosspath bonuses to try to replicate a Paragon behaviour!</h3>
+<h3 align="center">A powerful custom tower mod for Bloons TD 6 that introducess The Secret Tack - a versatile tack shooter with unique ultimate tier 5 upgrades and special 5-5-5 crosspath bonus.</h3>
-<h3 align="center">This being my first tower the visuals suck they do not change between tiers and paths but do change for the "Paragon Like Feature" when ultimate crosspathing to 5-5-5</h3>
+<h3 align="center">This being my first tower the visuals suck they do not change between tiers and paths but do change for the when ultimate crosspathing to 5-5-5</h3>
 <h1 align="center">The Secret Tack</h1>